sysbiolux/IDARE-QuickStart/README.md

 You further have to choose a value for nodes which form the branching points between subnetworks, and a value for nodes that form the "base" of the subnetwork.
 Since the aim is to branch at the transporters between compartments reactions will be used as branching nodes and species as subsystem nodes.
 Click accept, when you finished your selection.
-In the next dialog, you can select the column that contains the subsystem identifiers as well as the type of layout that should be used for the subsystems (or the "keep layout" option, if the current layout shoudl be kept)
+In the next dialog, you can select the column that contains the subsystem identifiers as well as the type of layout that should be used for the subsystems (or the "keep layout" option, if the current layout should be kept).
 The table allows you to select nodes, which should not branch and those which should be removed entirely  (e.g. nodes with too many connections).
 Depending on the network size some nodes are already suggested by the tool.
 Since we want to create the networks for the cytosol and external compartment, we select "sbml compartment" as column to determine sub-networks.
 We leave the 'Keep Layout' option as it is and select remove for the Biomass reaction (as this reaction mainly leads to a hairball structure).
 We also select C\_c, the cytosol, and C\_e, the external medium, in the sub-networks to be generated table.
-If we now click on the "network" tab in the Control panel we will see two new networks that were generated.
+If we now click on the "network" tab in the 'Control Panel' we will see two new networks that were generated.

 #### Create pathway networks in the Cytosol
 There is not much to see in the external compartment, as it only contains the transporters and the cytosol is still a hairball.